authoress/sphinx-intl-guide/translate-text-in-po-files.rst

 easter-egg.po in **locale/pt_br/LC_MESSAGES** to translate the project into Portuguese.

-You can download :download:`an archive that contains .po files <_static/po-translated.zip>` already translated into Russian and Portuguese.
+You can download `an archive that contains .po files <../_static/po-translated.zip>`_ already translated into Russian and Portuguese.

 Other ways to get .po files translated